The Eff Ay Kyew

 You can always unlock a work that has been locked.
 Unlocking a work gives it another round in the main spotlight and lets it stick around for 30 more days after that.
 To unlock a locked work, open your Account menu (in the upper-right of the site), then click "Your posted writing" link.
 From that page, click the "unlock" option next to the work you want to unlock.

 How do I include images in my posted work?

 If you're a Premium member, you can include images in the work you post.
 To do that, follow these steps:

 - Upload your image to a free 3rd-party image host, like Tinypic or Imgur.

 - Once your image is uploaded, you'll get a URL link to your image.
 It might be called a "direct link", "direct URL", or something else.
 Highlight that link and copy it to your computer's clipboard with ctrl + c.

 - On Scribophile, continue editing your work.
 In the toolbar for the editor textbox, press the "image" button.
-(The button looks like a little tree.)
-In the Image URL field, paste the URL that you copied to your clipboard with ctrl + v.
+(The button looks like a landscape with a mountain and sun.)
+Place your cursor in the Source field, then press ctrl + v to paste the URL that you copied to your clipboard in step 2.

-- Press the green "insert" button.
+- Press the "OK" button.
 Your image should be immediately visible!